Digital-Naturalism-Laboratories/Mothbox/docs/docs/about/specs.md

     * or connect other DC batteries (like a car battery)
   * continuous DC power (can plug into a wall if near a power grid)
 * Sleep time: 6 months
-* Runtime: 21 hours continuous (1 minute photography intervals with internal mothbeam)
+* Runtime: 18 hours continuous (1 minute photography intervals with 2 internal mothbeams at standard power setting)
   * About 85% of the power goes to the UV attractor connected.
 Lower power UV lights can last longer, higher power lights will reduce its runtime
   * Our standard schedule has 5 hours of runtime per night, which means a normal Mothbox can run for 4 nights before recharging.